nhdhieuu/IT008_O14_QLKS/README.md

 This is video demo [Youtube]()

 <h3>Description</h3>
+- Ginko Hotel is an effective hotel management application for hospitality businesses.

+- Log in as a manager, you can easily monitor room availability, make reservations, cancel bookings, view booking history and revenue.
+You can also manage staff, schedule shifts and track work performance.

+- Log in as a guest, you can easily search for available rooms, compare prices and make bookings.
+Ginko Hotel allows you to schedule and manage your reservations, as well as rate and write reviews for the hotel.

+- With a user-friendly and intuitive interface, Ginko Hotel helps you manage your hotel efficiently and professionally.
+Download Ginko Hotel now to enhance customer experience and boost your revenue!

 <h3>How to use</h3>
+- Bước 1: Tải "GinkoHotelInstaller.exe" ở mục releases của repository này
+- Bước 2: Chạy file installer vừa tải
+- Bước 3: Cài xong sẽ thấy shortcut "Ginko Hotel" ở desktop, mở lên và chạy thôi!

 ---
+- Step 1: Download "GinkoHotelInstaller.exe" from the releases section of this repository
+- Step 2: Run the downloaded installer file
+- Step 3: After installation is complete, you will see the "Ginko Hotel" shortcut on your desktop, open it and run the app!

 <h3>Additional information</h3>

-Thank you for choosing our Instagram Automatic App!
+Thank you for choosing our Ginko Hotel App!

-We are thrilled that you are having a great experience automating your Instagram activities with our app.
+We are thrilled that you are having a great experience with our app.
 We truly appreciate you taking the time to use our product.

 Your satisfaction means everything to us and pushes us to keep improving the app.
 Please continue providing us with your valuable feedback - it is incredibly helpful for making the app even more user-friendly and tailored to your needs.